Linsanity81/High-LevelPuzzle/README.md

 </div>

 This repo is an implementation of [Computational Design of High-level Interlocking Puzzles](doc/High-LevelPuzzle.pdf) [Chen et al. 2022].
 Commercial licensing is available upon request.
+If you have any problems when using this code, you can contact me any time through rulin_chen@mymail.sutd.edu.sg.

 If you make use of this repo in your scientific work, please cite our paper.
 For your convenience, you can use the following bibtex snippet: